yiliyu1211/LeagueOfLegends_winning_predictions/README.md

 # Introduction

-League of Legends (LoL) is a multiplayer online battle arena video game developed and published by Riot Games, which is a multiplayer online battle arena (MOBA) game in the three-dimensional isometric perspective.
+League of Legends (LOL) is a multiplayer online battle arena video game developed and published by Riot Games, which is a multiplayer online battle arena (MOBA) game in the three-dimensional isometric perspective.
 In all game modes, players control characters called champions, chosen or assigned every match, who each have a set of unique abilities.
 There are 10 players divided into 2 teams to compete to each other.

 # Dataset